crustio/crust-wiki/docs/build-integration-content-storage-delivery.md

 sidebar_label: Content storage & delivery
 ---

 Crust provides standard file upload and download services based on the combination of IPFS.
-Developers can build cloud storage services, file distribution and standard S3 services on Crust.
+Developers can build cloud storage functions, file distribution and even standard S3-like services on Crust.
 This article will explain from the perspectives of file upload, file storage, and file download

 ## 1 IPFS